feifeibear/Distributed-ResNet-Tensorflow/README.md

 50 layer|86.4%|2ps-4wk|~80k|20.3
 50 layer|87.3%|4ps-8wk|~60k|19.19

 The eval best precisions are illustrated in the following picture.
-Jumps in curves are due to restart evaluaton from checkpoint, which will loss previous best precision values and shows sudden drop of curves in picture.
+Jumps in curves are due to restart evaluation from checkpoint, which will loss previous best precision values and shows sudden drop of curves in picture.
 ![image](./results/cifar10.jpeg)

 Distributed Versions get lower eval accuracy results as provided in [Tensorflow Model Research](https://github.com/tensorflow/models/tree/master/research/resnet)